Tai2970/Restock-Alert-Algorithm/README.md

 Step 2: Run the Program
 python main.py

-Output
+Output:
 The script will simulate product sales and display:

-Runtime and peak memory usage
+- Runtime and peak memory usage
-Table of ALERT items (need restocking)
+- Table of ALERT items (need restocking)
-Table of ORDER items (fully out of stock, with suggested order)
+- Table of ORDER items (fully out of stock, with suggested order)

 Final Submission Tag
 This submission is tagged as: v1.0-final